matthw/matthw.github.io/content/posts/2023/grey-cat-the-flag-2023-crackme2/index.md

 also there must be some kind of conditionnal instruction somewhere to trigger the good or bad message.

-Some block contains a `cmp` instruction, but they are just decoys and here for more confusion.
+Some block contain a `cmp` instruction, but they are just decoys and here for more confusion.
-The before last block of the new trace in interesting as it ends with:
+The before last block of the new trace is interesting as it ends with:

 ```
 0x1e1:  test    r12, r12